cybozu/neco-ubuntu/README.md

     backup etcd password: zzzz
     ```

-    As shown, `setup-bootserver` asks a password.
+    As shown, `setup-bootserver` asks passwords.
 This will be used for etcd
     authentication.
 The first password is for `sabakan` user of etcd, second
     is for `backup` user.
 If you want to enable etcd authentication, run
     `setup-etcd-user` script as follows: